 accompanied for the first time by a school of captivating fish puppets.

 This incredible, giant puppet, was made by Erth, the creators of Erth’s Dinosaur Zoo.
-It has to be seen to be believed!

 Read about Vivid Sydney at Barangaroo